shy2net/nodejs-angular-starter/README.md

 - Built in auth-guard and authentication, saved on session cookie.

 The code of Angular 6 is stored under the `angular-src` directory.

+### Angular services

+This template comes with multiple services which can be used accross the template.

+- `ApiService` - This service wraps the access to the server api.
+It should contain a 'mirror' of the functions that the server has.
+- `AuthService` - This service exposes all of the authentication mechanisem and handles all of the login, including login to the api, obtaining the token and saving the token to a cookie for next refresh.
+- `HttpService` - This service provides a wrapper for the angular http service.
+It holds information about the number of requests currently running, holds information about if a request is currently on-going, and shows an error toast if the server returned an error.
+- `ToastyHelperService` - This service wraps the `ng2-toasty` and allows easier access to the toasty.
+- `AuthGuardService` - An auth guard which used the `AuthService` to guard routes.
+- `AppService` - Holds information about the current user and app related data.

+### Angular components

+- `AppComponent` - The app component is the bootstrap component of this template.
+It contain the HTML of the app (such the header, router-oulet and footer).
+It contains logic to listen to routing changes and showing or hiding the slim loading bar (Youtube styled routing progress bar).

+- `HeaderComponent` - The header part of the template.
+It shows a simple header based on bootstrap which is suitable for mobile as well.
+- `FooterComponent` - A simple sticky footer that always appear at the bottom of the page.

 ## NodeJS